 FCA regulation means that Freetrade clients can rely on up to £85,000 of investor protection thanks to the FSCS investor protection scheme.
 An annual PwC audit and top-end regulation should be enough to ensure your safety as a Freetrade investor.

 Having concluded our Freetrade app review, we think it’s probably unfair to judge the platform according to the same criteria as a full-service brokerage, because that’s not what it’s designed to be.
 Sure, if you’re looking for a broker that offers a comprehensive portfolio of investing products, including funds,options and bonds, it falls well short.
-But Freetrade UK has been developed to appeal to a different sort of investor.
-As an approachable, entry-level investment platform designed to appeal to young people who value usability and affordability, it doesn’t disappoint.
+But Freetrade UK has been developed for a different sort of investor.
+As an approachable, entry-level investment platform designed for young people who value usability and affordability, it doesn’t disappoint.

 You can’t really quibble with its claim to offer zero commission trading, even if there are extras that cost a few quid.
 Freetrade’s pricing is pleasingly transparent and unbeatably cheap.
 We weren’t really surprised to find that Freetrade is short on advanced analytical tools but there is certainly scope to improve that aspect of the app without it becoming excessively complicated.